AMC Matador: Matador Coupe

-American Motors' executives saw an opportunity to replace the "uninspired" Matador two-door hardtop with a new design to capture people looking for exciting, sporty styling in a market segment that was outpacing the rest of the automobile market; and were looking to answer the demand for plush mid-size coupes after the end of the muscle car era.
+American Motors executives saw an opportunity to replace the "uninspired" Matador two-door hardtop with a new design to capture people looking for exciting, sporty styling in a market segment outpacing the rest of the automobile market.
+Marketers also wanted a model to answer the demand for plush mid-size coupes after the end of the muscle car era.

 The 1974 model year introduced an aerodynamically styled fastback coupe with pronounced "tunneled" headlight surrounds.
-The Matador coupe was the only all-new model in the popular mid-size car segment, specifically targeting the Chevrolet Chevelle Coupe, Ford Torino Coupe, and Plymouth Satellite Sebring.
+The Matador coupe was the only all-new model in the popular mid-size car segment, explicitly targeting the Chevrolet Chevelle Coupe, Ford Torino Coupe, and Plymouth Satellite Sebring.
 The coupe was designed under the direction of AMC's vice president of styling, Dick Teague, with input from Mark Donohue, the famous race car driver.
 AMC's styling department had greater freedom because of a decision to design the new Matador strictly as a coupe, without the constraints of attempting to have the sedan and station wagon versions fit the same body lines.

 Teague reportedly designed the coupe's front as an homage to one of the first AMCs he designed, the 1964 Rambler American.
 This was one of several distinctive elements as the long sloping hood was set off by deeply tunneled headlamps between a broad grille with turn signal lamps resembling driving lamps.
-The forward edge of the hood was part of a character crease line that went completely around the middle of the car and continued across the rear end.
+The forward edge of the hood was part of a character crease line that went entirely around the middle of the car and continued across the rear end.
 The coupe's doors were extra long and featured frameless glass.
-The B-pillar was also distinctive and the quarter side windows sloped with the roofline.
-The combination of a very long low hood and a tall short rear deck enhanced the coupe's wind-shaped look.
-The new coupe featured a totally unique design to avoid the massive, blockish look.
+The B-pillar was also distinctive, and the quarter side windows sloped with the roofline.
+Combining a long, low hood and a tall, short rear deck enhanced the coupe's wind-shaped look.
+The new coupe featured a unique design to avoid the massive, blockish look.
 The bodywork flowed underneath the coupe's broad grille with tunneled headlamps in the rear with an uninterrupted design with the four round taillamps and an indented license plate area, while the bumpers were free-standing with rubber gaiters concealing the retractable shock absorbers.